-To place the TAS5760MD into PBTL Mode when operating in Software Control Mode, the Bit 7 of the Analog Control Register (0x06) should be set in the control port.
+To place the TAS5760M into PBTL Mode when operating in Software Control Mode, the Bit 7 of the Analog Control Register (0x06) should be set in the control port.
 This bit is cleared by default to configure the device for BTL mode operation.
-An additional control available in software mode control is PBTL Channel Select, which selects which of the two channels presented on the SDIN line will be used for the input signal for the amplifier.
+An additional control available in software mode control is PBTL Channel Select, which selects which of the two channels presented on the SDIN line is used for the input signal for the amplifier.
 This is found at Bit 1 of the Analog Control Register (0x06).
-When operated in PBTL mode, the output pins should be connected as shown in the Typical Application Circuit Diagrams.